 The Atlantic spotted dolphin is distributed in tropical and warm temperate waters of the North Atlantic from Brazil to New England and to the coast of Africa (Jefferson et al. 2015).
-Based on distribution maps (e.g., Moreno et al. 2005; Jefferson et al. 2015), the proposed project area is located just south of its regular range; nonetheless, it is possible that Atlantic spotted dolphins could be encountered.
-Moreno et al. (2005) summarized records for Brazil.
+Although its distributional range appears to be just to the north of the proposed project area (Best 2007; Jefferson et al. 2015), Culik (2004) reported its presence in Namibia.
+These dolphins were one of the most frequently sighted cetaceans during seismic surveys off the coast of northern Angola between 2004 and 2009, including in deep slope waters; about 100 sightings were made off Angola and several sightings were also made off Gabon (Weir 2011).
 For the South Atlantic, there is one record for Brazil in the OBIS database (OBIS 2019).
+Atlantic spotted dolphins could be encountered in the proposed project area during the surveys.